ctedijanto/swift-spatial-prediction/README.md

 1. Clone this repository
 2. Download and run Docker on your machine.
 Under Preferences > Resources > Advanced, increase memory to 8GB (some included packages require additional memory to compile)
-3. Build the Docker image using following command in Terminal: `docker build -t <image name> <repository filepath>`
+3. Build the Docker image (example command in Terminal: `docker build -t <image name> <repository filepath>`)
 	- The Docker build should take around 60 minutes including installation of all packages using `renv`
-4. Launch an instance of the Docker image using the following command in Terminal:  `docker run -e USER=<username> -e PASSWORD=<password> --rm -p 8787:8787 -v <repository filepath>:/home/rstudio <image name>`
+4. Launch an instance of the Docker image (example command in `docker run -e USER=<username> -e PASSWORD=<password> --rm -p 8787:8787 -v <repository filepath>:/home/rstudio <image name>`)
-5. Navigate to the browser (`http://localhost:8787`).
+5. Navigate to the browser (e.g. `http://localhost:8787`).
 To access RStudio Server, enter the user ID and password specified in the Terminal command
 6. Run code chunks or knit entire `.Rmd` files

 **If not using Docker:**